Outdoor Saunas Are the Fastest-Growing Segment of the Residential Market

 Regional Patterns

-Growth is strongest in the Pacific Northwest, Upper Midwest, and Mountain West regions, where outdoor sauna culture intersects with existing cold-water immersion and outdoor recreation communities.
-However, the Southeast and Mid-Atlantic regions showed the highest percentage growth from a smaller base, suggesting the trend is broadening geographically.
+Growth is strongest in the Pacific Northwest, Upper Midwest, and Mountain West, where outdoor sauna culture intersects with existing cold-water immersion and outdoor recreation communities.
+The Southeast and Mid-Atlantic are growing from a smaller base, suggesting the trend is broadening geographically.

 Supply Chain Considerations